 Advanced units have more stringent prerequisites than standard units, and are significantly more demanding.
 Although the precise requirements vary from unit to unit, it is generally inadvisable for a student who has not achieved a Credit average in intermediate level mathematics to attempt an advanced senior mathematics unit.

 First year planning for a Financial Mathematics and Statistics major

 Recommended: MATH1001/1901/1906, MATH1002/1902, MATH1003/1903/1907, MATH1005/1905 and 24 credit points of other Junior units of study.
 Each of the above units of study may be replaced by the corresponding Advanced unit of study.

 At least 24 credit points comprising the following units of study:

 (ii) One of the following units of study: STAT3013/3913, STAT3014/3914, MATH3076/3976, MATH3078/3978, MATH3969, MATH3974 or INFO3404/3504

-Students completing the program at the Advanced Level may continue into Fourth Year Honours where a number of further Financial Mathematics and Statistics units are on offer.
+Students completing the program at the Advanced Level may continue into fourth-year honours in Applied Mathematics or Mathematical Statistics where a number of further Financial Mathematics and Statistics units are on offer (NB to proceed to honours in either Applied Mathematics or Pure Mathematics, students need to have a major in mathematics).
 It is envisaged that students completing the Honours program will not only be highly trained in quantitative finance, but will also be well prepared for active research in the field.
 Students should refer to Table 1 for an enrolment guide and to entries under the contributing schools for unit of study descriptions.

 Applied Mathematics contact: